physimals/physimals/_pages/software.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/software/FSL_logo.jpg" width="15%">
 </figure>

-We have led the development or contributed to a number of FSL toolboxes, including:
+We have led the development or contributed to a number of toolboxes that are publicly released through [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki){:target="_blank"}, one of the de-facto software standards for multi-modal neuroimage processing, used by thousands of researchers in hundreds of institutions worldwide.
+These include:
 * [XTRACT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/XTRACT){:target="_blank"},
   for automated tractography in the human and non-human primate brain
 * [Bedpostx / Bedpostx_gpu](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide#BEDPOSTX){:target="_blank"},